zhelenskiy/Kotcell/README.md

   Delay between printing a formula and its evaluation should be small (as it is in **Excel**)
 * __Static typing__

-  Type-safety is a guarantee that everything will continue working even if conditional branch in some formula would be changed because of some data changing.
+  Type-safety is a guarantee that everything will continue working even if the conditional branch in some formula would be changed because of some data changing.

 #### Wanted, but not necessary:
 * __High speed__